 a few nights ago, in the middle of the night, after a long study of how this old mountain Pine looks at this moment in time, I decided it was time to style the large Jin on “WOLFIE”.
-This small tree is already so far in it’s progress towards its planed design, that I can now see what to aim for when I start to work on it’s deadwood.
-I prefer to leave important deadwood decisions alone until I know how my planed Bonsai design looks in real live, instead as only just a picture in my mind.
-This delicate work is to important for the success of this future Bonsai.
-So I choose only to start sculpting the deadwood, when I can see the total, near finished, picture of the Bonsai!
-And in this case, I had seen the light! 🙂 So next morning, I was waking up the neighbours with the sweat sound of my DREMMEL!
+This small tree is already so far in its progress towards its planned design, that I can now see what to aim for when I start to work on its deadwood.
+I prefer to leave important deadwood decisions alone until I know how my planed Bonsai design looks in real life, instead of as only just a picture in my mind.
+This delicate work is too important for the success of this future Bonsai.
+So I choose only to start sculpting the deadwood, when I cant see the total, near finished, picture of the Bonsai!
+And in this case, I had seen the light! 🙂 So next morning, I was waking up the neighbours with the sweet sound of my dremmel!
 I love the smell of warm deadwood in the morning! 🙂

-I had placed a piece of wood under the pot to tilt the tree backward.
+I had placed a piece of wood under the pot to tilt the tree backwards.
 This opened up the view inside the tree more and improved the movement a lot!
-From this picture it is obvious that the Jin is to long, thick and wrongly shaped.
-But wurst of all, it pulls the tree downwards to the left and that needs to be solved and improved!
-The root base is rather special, consisting of a deadwood part (left side) a Shari on the front (center) that ends into a root and a strong root on the right side and a stone that is peaking around the right side of the trunk.
-But because of all this fixed roots, there was not much room left for changing the planting angle to improve the lines of the trunk!
+From this picture, it is obvious that the Jin is too long, thick and wrongly shaped.
+But worst of all, it pulls the tree downwards to the left and that needs to be solved and improved!
+The root base is rather special, consisting of a deadwood part (left side) a Shari on the front (centre) that ends into a root and a strong root on the right side and a stone that is peaking around the right side of the trunk.
+But because of all these fixed roots, there was not much room left for changing the planting angle to improve the lines of the trunk!
 This was always a limitation in designing this tree, but also a great challenge!
 Because when you successfully overcome or incorporate problems into your design, the future Bonsai will become way more interesting and even more beautiful to look at!

-Left: First the tree is extra secured to the pot with a copper wire.
-To avoid any movement that might damaged the roots, wile working on the deadwood.
+Left: First, the tree is extra secured to the pot with a copper wire.
+To avoid any movement that might damage the roots, while working on the deadwood.

-Right: This red line shows the ideal new line were the live bark will meat the deadwood in the future.
-This will bring more movement and taper to this strait section of the trunk.
+Right: This red line shows the ideal new line where the live bark will meat the deadwood in the future.
+This will bring more movement and taper to this straight section of the trunk.

 Top: Red arrows, the bark is already removed, this gives me a better idea of how to shape the Jin.

-Left: The deadwood is already reduced to the point were I can start shaping it into it’s new form.
+Left: The deadwood is already reduced to the point where I can start shaping it into its new form.

 Right: Red arrow shows the old direction and the White arrow shows the new direction of this Jin.